MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 If both the workspace and git branch have content, you have to decide which direction the sync should go.

 - If you commit your workspace to the git branch, all supported workspace content is exported to git and overwrites the current git content.
 - If you update the workspace with the git content, the workspace content is overwritten, and you lose your workspace content.
-Since a git branch can always be restored to a previous stage while a workspace can’t, if you choose this option, you are asked to confirm.
+Since a git branch can always be restored to a previous stage while a workspace can’t, if you choose this option, you're asked to confirm.

 :::image type="content" source="./media/git-integration-process/git-sync-direction.png" alt-text="Screenshot of dialog asking which direction to sync if both Git and the workspace have content.":::